 July 19, 2010 - The tunnel's eastern opening, at 12th Street north of M. (Hopefully there's room in the budget for a lawn mower and some landscapers.)

 February 26, 2012 - Turning back and looking from Virginia Avenue Park at the iconic view westward along Virginia Avenue at 9th Street.

 Third and Virginia, where the work done on the sidewalks and lawn of the revamped 225 Virginia/200 I

-office building will be for naught, as the construction footprint would likely run a number of feet to the south/left of the sidewalk.
-(Access to the building's loading dock just west of the intersection would need to be addressed as well.)
-And the mature trees would probably be goners.
+office building will be for naught, as the construction footprint will run a number of feet to the south/left of the sidewalk.